Ayanda247/Shoe-Inventory-System/README.md

 Description

-The Web Scraping Tool is a robust solution for scraping data from websites (e.g., product prices, weather information), saving data to a file or database, and scheduling scraping tasks.
+The Web Scraping Tool is a robust solution for scraping data from websites (e.g., product prices, and weather information), saving data to a file or database, and scheduling scraping tasks.
 It highlights skills in BeautifulSoup/Scrapy, requests, and scheduling with cron jobs.

 Table of Contents